frobnitzem/libdag/README.md

 Note that the start task itself is immediately free-ed by `exec_dag` and never executed.

-Examples are available in the test directory, and
+Examples are available in the test directory, which
-contains:
+includes:

 * simple use of `run_threaded`
 * execution of a 10-node graph